TartanLlama/codeart/submit.md

 <p>======</p>

 <p></p>
-Submissions are currently open until 2019-09-30.
+Submissions are currently closed.
+They will be reopened after the release of our first issue, which is targeting December 2019.

 Please read the submission guidelines below very carefully.